oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 </style>
 ```

-Now that the views are defined, they need to be registered with the router.
-Open `src/router.js` and replace the content with the following code.
+Now the views are defined, they need to be registered with the router.
+Open `src/router.js` and replace the content with the following code:

 ```js
 import Vue from 'vue'